stronnag/mwptools/README.md

 ## Compatibility

-As well as supporting INAV, mwp aims to be compatible with EOSBandi's WinGUI for MW.
+As well as supporting INAV, mwp aims to be compatible with EOSBandi's WinGUI for MultiWii.
 It used the same XML mission file format (with INAV and mwp extensions) and aims to provide similar functionally where possible.

 ## Licence